 Thinking of growing your family or opening your home to a child in need?
 Do you have an adult family member or friend who is unable to care for themselves due to mental or physical limitations and wish to have the authority to help them?

-If you’re looking to gain guardianship over a child or an adult who cannot care for themselves or adopt a child or another adult, talk to the experienced Arizona family law team at Scottsdale Family Law.
+If you’re looking to gain guardianship over a child or an adult who cannot care for themselves, or to adopt a child or another adult, talk to the experienced Arizona family law team at Scottsdale Family Law.
 We’ll break down the intricacies of these laws for you, so you can understand what rights you have.

 Adoption is when birth parents voluntarily relinquish their parental rights or have their parental rights terminated by the court.
 Adoptive parents will be the legal parents of the child and assume all rights and responsibilities as if they were birth parents.
 An adopted child has rights to your inheritance if you have no will, and the right to be financially supported by you.
 Adoption is a permanent arrangement.